The short answer is yes; you can reuse mouse traps.

 Disadvantages Of Using Reusable Mouse Traps

-While the benefits might outweigh the drawbacks, there is a need to mention some of these disadvantages.
+While the benefits might outweigh the drawbacks, there is a need to mention some disadvantages.

-For instance, the blood can spill over the floor and fecal scattering throughout the trap using a snap trap.
+For instance, the blood can spill over the floor and throughout the trap using a snap trap.
 It makes it become a breeding place for germs and bacteria.

 In addition, you need an intense cleanup for a reusable mouse trap.
-Besides that, there is also the issue of wear and tear when using a mouse trap.
+Besides, there is also the issue of wear and tear when using a mouse trap.

 The more you reuse the trap, the less effective it can be.